yuanyue-liu-group/EDI/docs/source/Input.rst

 This parameter sets the location of the vacuum plane, in the form of the FFT grid number index from the DFT calculation.

-Core alignment could be used for all materials, the value should be the core level energies of proper element.
+Constant alignment could be used for all materials, applying a constant shift to the two structures, the value should be the core level energies of proper element, or any other chioces see fit by the users.
-To use core alignment, set ``lcorealign`` to ``.true.``.
+To use constatn alignment, set ``lconstalign`` to ``.true.``.
-``core_v_d`` and ``core_v_p`` needs to be set for the core level corrections in this option.
+``Eshift_d`` and ``Eshift_p`` needs to be set for the constatn level corrections in this option.
-The represent the core level energy of defect and pristine structures respectively.
+They represent the reference energy of defect and pristine structures respectively.

 K point sampling